vill/require_reloader/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+This gem is forked from Colin Young's [gem_reloader](https://github.com/colinyoung/gem_reloader), based on [a solution by Timothy Cardenas](http://timcardenas.com/automatically-reload-gems-in-rails-327-on-eve), inspired by [a post from Leitch](http://ileitch.github.com/2012/03/24/rails-32-code-reloading-from-lib.html).

 ## Changelog